sepses/VloGraphQueryProcessor/README.md

 This application contains several components:
 - **SPARQL Query Editor**, This component is part of the QueryProcessor  that  allows  users  to  formulate  and  execute  SPARQLqueries against hosts.
 - **Query Parser**, this component parses the raw SPARQL syntax into a structured format to easier access the elements and variables (i.e. JSON) .
-- **Query Engine**, it use to execute SPARQL Query against the RDF-HDT data produced by Log Processor.
+- **Query Engine**, it use to execute SPARQL Query against the RDF-HDT data produced by <a href="https://github.com/sepses/VloGParser">Log Parser</a>.
 - **Visualization**, this component presents the query results (e.g. HTML tabel).

 ## Configuration